 Holders of Common Stock are entitled to vote as a separate class to elect 25 percent of the directors of the Company (rounded up to the next whole number), which presently equates to three directors.
 Holders of Common Stock and Class B Common Stock are entitled to vote together as a single class to elect 75 percent of the directors (rounded down to the next whole number), which presently equates to five directors, with holders of Common Stock entitled to one vote per share and holders of Class B Common Stock entitled to ten votes per share.
-In that the Company's Board of Directors is divided into three equal divisions to serve in staggered terms of office of three years, for purposes of electing 25 percent of the directors at the Annual Meeting, the one nominee receiving the greatest number of votes of Common Stock shall be elected as the director, and for purpose of electing 75 percent of the directors at the Annual Meet of soft Common Stock and Class B Common Stock, voting together as a single class, with holders of Common Stock entitled to ten votes per share.
-In that the company is been at an a single class, the Annual Meeting, the to nominees receiving the greatest number of votes of Common Stock shall be elected as the director, and for purpose of electing 75 percent of the directors at the Annual Meeting, the two nominees receiving the greatest number of votes of Common Stock and Class B Common Stock, voting together as a single class, with holders of Common Stock entitled to one vote per share and holders of Class B Common Stock entitled to ten votes per share, shall be elected as directors.
+In that the Company's Board of Directors is divided into three equal divisions to serve in staggered terms of office of three years, for purposes of electing 25 percent of the directors at the Annual Meeting, the one nominee receiving the greatest number of votes of Common Stock shall be elected as the director, and for purposes of electing 75 percent of the directors at the Annual Meeting, the two nominees receiving the greatest number of votes of Common Stock and Class B Common Stock, voting together as a single class, with holders of Common Stock entitled to one vote per share and holders of Class B Common Stock entitled to ten votes per share, shall be elected as directors.

 Holders of Common Stock and Class B Common Stock vote as separate classes on the proposal to approve the amendment to the Amended and Restated Articles of Incorporation.
-The amendment to the Amended and Restated Articles of Incorporation will be approved if the votes of Common Stock cast in favor of the proposal exceed the votes of Common Stock cast opposing the proposal and if the votes of Class B Common Stock cast in favor of the proposal exceed the votes of Class B Common Stock cast opposing the proposal exceed the votes of Class B Common Stock cast in favor of the proposal exceed the votes of Class B Common Stock cast in favor of the proposal exceed the votes of Class B Common Stock cast opposing the proposal.
+The amendment to the Amended and Restated Articles of Incorporation will be approved if (i) the votes of Common Stock cast in favor of the proposal exceed the votes of Common Stock cast opposing the proposal and (ii) the votes of Class B Common Stock cast in favor of the proposal exceed the votes of Class B Common Stock cast opposing the proposal.